TediCross/TediCross/README.md

 Most updates are annouced on the [TediCross News channel](https://t.me/TediCross).
 Only very minor ones are not

-If you cloned the git repo, just do a `git pull`.
-Running `npm install` may or may not be necessary.
-It doesn't hurt to run it anyway
+If you cloned the git repo, just do a `git pull`, follwed by `npm install --production`.

 If you downloaded TediCross as a zip, do step 2, 3 and 4 in the installation guide again.
-Then move `settings.yaml` (or the deprecated `settings.json`, which will automatically be converted to `settings.yaml`) and the whole `data/` directory from the old version to the new one and start it.
+Then move `settings.yaml` and the whole `data/` directory from the old version to the new one and start it.

 ### Why don't you use webhooks to send the messages to Discord?
 They are much better